Lordi: 2002–2006: Get Heavy, success in Europe and The Monsterican Dream

-The Arockalypse and Eurovision (2006–2008)
+2006–2008: The Arockalypse and Eurovision

 Lordi's third album The Arockalypse was released on 1 May 2006.
-On 20 May 2006, Lordi made history by winning the Eurovision Song Contest held in Athens with the song "Hard Rock Hallelujah", becoming the first Finnish group to win the contest and consequently the first rock/metal act to win; Finland would then send power metal band Teräsbetoni in 2008.
+On 20 May 2006, Lordi made history by winning the Eurovision Song Contest held in Athens with the song "Hard Rock Hallelujah", becoming the first Finnish group to win the contest and consequently, the first rock/metal act to win; Finland would then send power metal band Teräsbetoni in 2008.
 The song scored 292 points, which was then an all-time points record.
 Pasi Rantanen from the band Thunderstone performed backing vocals, wearing a Gene Simmons Kiss mask.

-Lordi opened the fall of 2006 Bringing Back the Balls to Europe tour; the concert DVD was released in February 2007 as Bringing Back the Balls to Stockholm 2006.
-The tour ended with a surprise: during the last gig in London, 31 October, the band's former bassist, Kalma, was seen as a guest on stage.
+Lordi opened the fall of 2006 with the Bringing Back the Balls to Europe tour; the concert DVD was released in February 2007 as Bringing Back the Balls to Stockholm 2006.
+The tour ended with a surprise: during the last gig in London, on 31 October 2006, the band's former bassist, Kalma, was seen as a guest on stage.

 In November 2006, Lordi headlined the MTV Europe Music Awards, and Mr Lordi presented the "Best Rock" award.
 Around the same time, Bill Aucoin, best known as the original manager of Kiss, became Lordi's manager.
-In spring 2007, Lordi created the Bringing Back the Balls tour, which toured in Japan and the Baltic countries.
+In the spring of 2007, Lordi created the Bringing Back the Balls tour, which toured Japan and the Baltic countries.
 In May, the band was involved in the Eurovision Song Contest 2007 held in Helsinki, and opened the competition with their winning song "Hard Rock Hallelujah".

 In early summer 2007 in Oulu, the members of Lordi participated in filming of the horror film Dark Floors, which premiered on 8 February 2008.
-In July 2007, Lordi toured North America with the Ozzfest festival, but ended up cancelling off-date shows during that tour.
+In July 2007, Lordi toured North America with the Ozzfest festival, but ended up canceling off-date shows during that tour.

 After the Ozzfest tour ended in late August, Lordi went on a short break.
 In September, it was announced that the band would go on a new tour of the U.S. with the band Type O Negative, beginning on 12 October 2007 and ending on 31 October 2007.
 At the end of the tour the band returned to Finland to record the theme song, "Beast Loose in Paradise", for the 2008 film, Dark Floors.